Small batches

 These items rotate with the calendar.
 When they're gone, they're gone until next time.

-Refined by technique,
+Refined by technique, perfected by time.

+Small by design.
+Pre-orders, limited releases, and seasonal ingredients are the conditions under which genuinely good food gets made.
 Good baking doesn't need to announce itself.
 It just needs to deliver.